slode/lodex/Readme.md

 ## Todos

 I'm going to clean up the internal API so that you can use `lodex` in your python programs as well.
-At the moment, I've just worked on the CLI.
+At the moment, I've just worked on the command line interface.

+I'm also going to add some error checking to be able to truncate the database in case of aborted transactions.

+Also, write access needs to be locked down.
+There are several ways of doing this, but I need to figure out which way is simplest. `lodex` is all about being simplest.

 ## Contributing